sr3dna/androme/README.md

 # androme

-This program using Chrome can convert moderately complex HTML pages into the standard XML layouts for Android. iOS will also be supported once the Android version has stabilized.
+This program can convert moderately complex HTML pages into the standard XML layouts for Android. iOS will also be supported once the Android version has stabilized.
 HTML is the most popular and versatile way to design user interfaces and can be used to generate the UI for any platform based on XML.
 Currently the generated XML can be imported into your Android projects as a foundation for your layout design.

 Multiple views per page are supported with their resources and styles merged into one package to simplify maintenance.
-Conceptually creating a snapshot history in XML of what is displayed in the browser similiar to iOS Storyboards.
+Conceptually creating a snapshot history in XML of what is displayed in the browser.

 Layout rendering can also be customized using extensions as the program was built to be nearly completely modular.
 Some of the common layouts already have built-in extensions which you can load or unload based on your preference.

 The ratio is about 1 line of HTML to every 10 lines of Android XML when using androme to generate the UI for your mobile application.
-The real time saver is probably having the resources auto-generated for the entire project.
+The real time saver is having the resources auto-generated for the entire project.

 ## Installation (global js variable: androme)

 *** External CSS files cannot be parsed when loading HTML pages using the file:// protocol (hard drive) with Chrome 64 or higher.
-Loading the HTML document from a web server (http://localhost) or embedding the CSS files into a &lt;style&gt; tag can get you past this security restriction.
-You can also try using a different browser (Safari/FireFox/Edge).
-The latest version of Chrome is the preferred browser to generate the production version of your program. ***
+Loading the HTML page from a web server (http://localhost) or embedding the CSS files into a &lt;style&gt; tag can get you past this security restriction.
+You can also use your preferred browser Safari/FireFox/Edge.
+The latest version of Chrome is the ideally what you should use to generate the production version of your program. ***

 Express server through Node.js is available with a provided default configuration.
 It is sufficient to load this program locally and can also be used for development.
 Using Express is highly recommended as you can create a ZIP archive of the generated resources from inside your browser which can be conveniently extracted into your project folder.
 Installing these dependencies are only required if you plan on using Express as your local web server.